MessyaCarment05/MessyaCarment05/README.md

 # 👋 Hi, I'm Messya Carment!

-🌟 Passionate Developer with a focus on back-end development, data analysis, data science, and database management.
+🌟 Passionate Developer with a strong focus on back-end development, data analysis, data science, and database management.
-🎓 Computer Science student at BINUS University with a love for data exploration and creating efficient systems.
+🎓 Computer Science student at BINUS University, dedicated to mastering the latest technologies in data processing and web application development.
-💻 Experienced in both back-end and front-end development, with a strong emphasis on building scalable, data-driven solutions.
+💻 Experienced in both back-end and front-end development, with a keen interest in creating scalable, data-driven solutions and exploring data insights.

 🔗: https://messyacarment05.github.io/messya-portofolio/